pratheeshkumar99/SketchGAN/README.md

 #### Results
 The results of the grid search were meticulously recorded, noting the SSIM and PSNR scores for each configuration.
 Below are the top-performing models based on both SSIM and PSNR, providing insights into which settings yielded the best overall image quality.

-**Grid Search Hyperparameter Tuning Results:**
+#### Grid Search Results for Original Models

-Summary of Top Performing Models Based on Both SSIM and PSNR:
+##### Summary of Top Performing Models
+This table presents the top 5 models that achieved the best overall performance, balancing both SSIM and PSNR metrics.
+These configurations demonstrated excellent performance in generating high-quality images while maintaining structural similarity to the target images.

 | Model ID | Learning Rate | Batch Size | L1 Weight | Dropout Rate | SSIM  | PSNR  | Overview                                      |
 |----------|---------------|------------|-----------|--------------|-------|-------|----------------------------------------------|
 | 1        | 0.005         | 8          | 100       | 0.1          | 0.6858| 18.06 | Best overall, excellent balance and reduction|